 The types of physical injuries that are common in Uber rideshare accidents are pretty much the same as in other car accident cases, except that passengers are more frequently involved in Uber accidents.
 Just like in regular accident cases, physical injuries to drivers and passengers in Uber accidents can range from minor to very severe, and everything in between.

-Herniated Discs: A herniated disc injury is very common in auto accidents, especially high-impact collision in which one vehicle is stationary (e.g., rear-end collisions).
+Herniated Discs: A herniated disc injury is very common in auto accidents, especially high-impact collisions in which one vehicle is stationary (e.g., rear-end collisions).
 A disc herniated can occur in the cervical or lumbar region and cause chronic pain.
 Steroid injections, physical therapy, and in serious cases fusion surgery are the common treatment options.
 The average settlement payout in herniated disc accident cases is around $65,000 to $110,000.

 Back / Neck Sprains: back sprains and neck sprains (whiplash) are the most common type of injury in auto accidents, particularly rear-end collisions.
 Although these injuries are usually relatively minor, some cases can be very serious and cause chronic, debilitating pain.
 The average settlement value for whiplash in auto accident cases ranges from $6,000 to $25,000 depending on the severity.